kellykochanski/rescal-snow/docs/rescal-snow-inputs.md

  - Boundary conditions : OPEN, PERIODIC, or REINJECTION.
 Determines what happens to cells that pass the downwind boundary of the simulation.
  - Lambda_X, Coef_X : control the rates of cell transitions, the main control on model physics.
 These are best shown graphically: see Fig. 2 of [Narteau et al., 2009](dx.doi.org/10.1029/2008JF001127).

-The parameters you are most likely to want to modify for snow studies are:
+The parameters you are likely to want to modify for snow studies include:
  - Csp_template : the initial conditions, see src/genesis.c
  - Tau_min : the control for wind speed - note that wind speed *decreases* non-linearly as you increase Tau_min
  - Lambda_I : the snowfall rate (must use `Csp_template = SNOWFALL`)